jaythad13/Mathematikezettelkasten/Abstract algebra I --- math-171/notes/Group combinatorics and symmetric groups.md

 - math-171/4
 ---

 Finite groups are really combinatorial objects!
-Last time we used combinatorial arguments about generators to learn a little about
+Last time we used combinatorial arguments about generators to learn a little about the [[Abstract Algebra I --- math-171/notes/Dihedral groups and generators#_definition _ the dihedral group|dihedral group]] and the [[Abstract Algebra I --- math-171/notes/Dihedral groups and generators#_example _ the Klein four-group given completely by its presentation|Klein-four group]].

 ##### _example:_ how to use order arguments about group presentations

-Say we have $X_{2n} = \left< x, y \vert x^n = y^2 = 1, xy = yx^2 \right>$.
+Say we have $X_{2n} = \left< x, y \mid x^n = y^2 = 1, xy = yx^2 \right>$.
 What can we say about this group just from this presentation?
 Can we estimate its order?
 Find its elements?

 Consider the second relation.
 Since we have $xy = yx^2$, if there's an $x$ that is followed by $y$s, we can always shift the $x$ to the end, increasing powers along the way (note that by induction $x^n y = y x^{2n}$).
 Thus, we can always write an element as $y^i x^j$.
 Formally we can do this by induction on $i + j$.